AnandKumar9/TechnicalNotes/03. iOS/03. Platform Specific/Apple Ecosystem/Platforms State of Unions, Keynotes/2023 - Platforms State of Union.md

 ##### TipKit (25:45)

-Educating users about the right features at the right time. templates to match what users are accustomed to seeing in system apps.
+Educating users about the right features at the right time.
+Templates to match what users are accustomed to seeing in system apps.

 ![image-20230608040620389](assets/image-20230608040620389.png)